cala-org/cala-org.github.io/_resource-grant/chapter-president-travel.md

 subcommittee and announce the final recipients to the CALA listserv in early May.

 The complete application packet, including

-  1.A completed CALA 2023-2024 Chapter President Travel Grant Application Form 2.An updated CV
+    (1) A completed CALA 2023-2024 Chapter President Travel Grant Application Form

+    (2) An updated CV

-  3.A statement outlining the needs and benefits of the grant, and 4.Supporting documentation that denotes the applicant&#39;s assigned professional or administrative responsibility at the ALA conference: a copy of the conference invitation or confirmation letter, an abstract of a presentation or a poster, or a recommendation letter from the attendee’s supervisor, peer professional, or faculty adviser.
+    (3) A statement outlining the needs and benefits of the grant, and

+    (4) Supporting documentation that denotes the applicant&#39;s assigned professional or administrative responsibility at the ALA conference: a copy of the conference invitation or confirmation letter, an abstract of a presentation or a poster, or a recommendation letter from the attendee’s supervisor, peer professional, or faculty adviser.

 Grant Recipient Requirements:
   - Each grant recipient must submit a one-page report of the experience to the CALA Travel Grant Subcommittee within one month after attending conferences.